What does Drop, Withdrawal, or Audit mean?

 What is a Drop?

-A “drop” refers to dropping one or more courses from a student's schedule while still staying enrolled in others.
-The dropped course will not appear on a student's transcript, and the payment made for it will be refunded.
-It is the student's responsibility to be aware of the drop deadline at the start of each semester.
+A “drop” refers to dropping one or more courses from a student's schedule while remaining enrolled in other classes.
+The dropped course will not appear on the student's transcript, and any payment made for it will be refunded.
+Students are responsible for knowing the drop deadline each semester.

 What is a Withdrawal?